The Roundup (2022 film): Production

 The film was scheduled to be filmed in Vietnam in March 2020, but due to COVID-19 pandemic, filming schedule in Vietnam was postponed and the domestic part was filmed first.
 Later, it was decided to complete the post-production in Korea by mobilizing local filming, sets, and CG.
 Filming concluded in June 2021.
 The net production cost of the film was about 10.5 billion won.
 Including marketing and promotional costs, the total production cost was about 13 billion won.

 Release

 The Roundup was pre-sold to 132 countries around the world ahead of its release in South Korea.
 North America, Taiwan, Mongolia, Hong Kong, Singapore, and the Philippines were preparing for the simultaneous release with Korea.
-It was released on 2,521 screens on May 18, 2022 in South Korea.
-The film was released in Philippines on June 22, 2022 by Raon Company Plus.
+It was released on 2,521 screens on May 18, 2022, in South Korea.

+The film was released in the Philippines on June 22, 2022.
+The local release was made possible by the partnership between South Korean content investment and distribution company Laon Company Plus (led by CEO Hongkyu Cho) and Philippines-based content production and distribution company Glimmer Studio (formerly Glimmer Production) owned by Grace Lee.

 The film was banned from screening in Vietnam by censorship authorities on the grounds that "there are too many violent scenes" while some speculated that it might be because of the negative portrayal of Vietnamese Ho Chi Minh City in the movie.